 Remgro’s sustainability development practices include: ethics and compliance; corporate social investment (CSI); stakeholder relations; broad-based black economic empowerment (BBBEE); health and public safety; labour relations and working conditions; employment equity, training and skills development; management of the Remgro Group’s environmental impacts, human rights and prohibition against child labour.
 The Social and Ethics Committee’s oversight role includes the monitoring of any relevant legislation, other legal requirements or prevailing codes of best practice, specifically with regard to matters relating to social and economic development, good corporate citizenship, the environment, health and public safety, consumer relationships, as well as labour and employment.

-During the year under review, Remgro reviewed and amended its Code of Ethics, Gifts Policy, Social Media Policy, HIV/AIDS Policy and Safety, Health and Environmental (SHE) Management Policy (SHE Management Policy), in light of the principles and recommended practices of King IV.
+Remgro reviews its Code of Ethics, Gifts Policy, Social Media Policy, HIV/Aids Policy and Safety, Health and Environmental Management Policy (SHE Management Policy) annually, in light of the principles and recommended practices of King IV.

-The Social and Ethics Committee further monitors Remgro’s participation and results achieved in external surveys in respect of any sustainability aspect pertaining to the Remgro Group.
+The Social and Ethics Committee further monitors Remgro’s participation and results achieved in external surveys, being the FTSE/JSE Responsible Investment Index and the Carbon Disclosure Project (CDP).
 In this regard the Social and Ethics Committee notes the external recognition and achievements by the Remgro Group.

 Remgro believes that honesty, correctness, courtesy, service, mutual support and trust incorporate the spirit in which it strives to be a good corporate citizen.
 Workplace, economic, social and environmental sustainability practices, have always been part of Remgro’s core values.
 The Sustainable Development Report provides a better understanding of Remgro’s efforts on the social and environmental front in order to achieve its key objectives of maximising value creation, while doing business ethically.